DHTMLX/scheduler-docs/data/howtostart_dotnet_core.md

 Next steps will show you how to create a backend API and connect scheduler to it.

 Step 3.
-Creating Models and Database
+Creating models and database
 -------------------------

 Let's begin with data model.
 You'll need a class for scheduler events. dhtmlxScheduler uses [non-conventional names for model properties](data_formats.md#json) from the .NET world perspective.